firtoz/GPT-Shell/README.md

 ## Try it out

-You can try the bot on the official TalkGPT Discord server:
+You can try the bot on the official Discord server:

 [![](https://dcbadge.vercel.app/api/server/TruuVEBmcC)](https://discord.gg/TruuVEBmcC)